-Menara KEN TTDI, a multiple platinum award-winning corporate office tower situated within the affluent vicinity of Taman Tun Dr Ismail, Kuala Lumpur comprises Platinum Grade office suites, state of the art performing arts theatre, art gallery, ballroom and function rooms, chains of food and beverage outlets and rooftop gymnasium.
-As a testament to the Group's conscientious efforts towards developing sustainable environment, this corporate office tower has been recognised with the coveted US Green Building Council LEED Platinum Award, BCA Green Mark Platinum Award, GreenRE Platinum Award.
-Menara KEN TTDI also received additional accolades including the EdgeProp Malaysia's Best Managed and Sustainable Property Awards 2020, National Energy Awards 2020, ASEAN Energy Awards 2020 and FIABCI Malaysia Property Award 2021 in the office category.
-To add on, we were awarded the IEM Outstanding Engineering Achievement Award 2022 for the design and construction of Menara KEN TTDI.
-Menara KEN TTDI has also obtained the Multimedia Super Corridor (MSC) Cybercentre status whereby qualified businesses will be able to enjoy tax exemption of up to 10 years.
+Menara KEN TTDI, situated in the prestigious locale of Taman Tun Dr Ismail, Kuala Lumpur, stands as an esteemed multiple platinum award-winning corporate office tower.
+It features an array of high-end facilities including Platinum Grade office suites, a state-of-the-art performing arts theatre, an art gallery, a ballroom, versatile function rooms, various food and beverage outlets, and a rooftop gymnasium.
+Menara KEN TTDI seamlessly integrates lifestyle amenities with professional necessities, catering to the needs of modern urbanites and corporate executives.

+This corporate office tower exemplifies sustainable development, garnering prestigious accolades such as the US Green Building Council LEED Platinum Award, the BCA Green Mark Platinum Award, and the GreenRE Platinum Award.
+Adding to its esteemed portfolio, Menara KEN TTDI has received several notable awards, including EdgeProp Malaysia's Best Managed and Sustainable Property Awards 2020, National Energy Awards 2020, ASEAN Energy Awards 2020, and the FIABCI Malaysia Property Award 2021 in the office category.
+Moreover, the tower was honored with the ASEAN Outstanding Engineering Achievement Award 2023 for its exceptional design and construction of Menara KEN TTDI.
+Recognised as a Multimedia Super Corridor (MSC) Cybercentre, Menara KEN TTDI offers eligible businesses a tax exemption for up to 10 years, further highlighting its appeal to potential tenants.
+We remain committed to continuously improving our offerings and finding new ways to create value for our clients.